preciofishbone/OmniaDocs/tenant-management/tutorials/index.rst

 ********************
 An editor mus have Edit Permissions to a page to be able to work with tutorials there.
 A tutorial is always created for a specific page, the first step for the editor is therefore to go the page.

-The tutorial options are accessed by selecting "Tutorials" in the Admin menu.
+The tutorial options are accessed by selecting "Tutorials" in the Actions Menu.

 .. image:: menu-tutorial.png